jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 losses of over USD 2\.7 billion for 21,832 BEC complaints filed.
 Note 3
 Common BEC
+attack activity

-attack activityFinancial fraud.
+Financial fraud.
 Microsoft Defender Experts have observed attackers creating domain impersonations to deceive users into thinking they are engaging with legitimate third parties for financial transactions.